samwallach7/NHL_Analysis/README.md

 #### Section III (Machine Learning)
 We developed mutiple machine learning models based on the NHL data.
 The first item was a KMeans model that would build clusters based on team metrics and predict playoff participation.
 We built plots to highlight Goals For vs. Points, Goals Against vs. Points, and Goal Spread vs. Points.
 The second item was a Logistic Regression for playoff participation that we tried to optimize the accuracy on by utilizing team goal, penalty and efficiency metrics.
 Finally, we built a Linear Regression to predict player perfomance for an upcoming season based on historical data.

-### Background:

-Hockey is one of the most popular sports in North America.
-The National Hockey League (NHL) was founded in 1917 and has experienced significant growth and transformation over the years.
-As a professional league develops, teams improve every facet of their organizations, from arenas and fan engagement to coaching, player acquisition and development.
-There is also an improvement over time in the players themselves.
-Professional athletes in general have become bigger, faster, stronger and more specialized as compared to their predecessors.
-In each NHL game, teams earn 2 points for a win, 1 point for an overtime loss, and 0 points for a regulation loss.
-These points are kept over the course of a season and used for the league standings and to determine the playoff teams and seeds at the end of the season.

 ### Questions We Hope to Answer with Data: